life-itself/community/vault/setting-the-world-to-rights-residency.md

 This residency challenges this attitude, seeing big topic conversations as a crucial job of citizens in a democracy.
 It will feature emotionally aware dialogue about our societies’ greatest challenges and our part in responding to them.
 These will be held with humility, curiosity, and a sense of duty to our fellow humans, future generations and life on Earth.
 As in all residencies, these practices will be woven into a daily routine that allows residents to work a job remotely with group cooking, dance, walks and more.
 Group inquiry sessions take place in the evening and will be held with attention to our intention and emotional balance.

+The Life Itself practice hub is itself a concrete place that started with a "saving the world conversation" and with ideas that were put into practice.
+It exists to create a space for the culture of tomorrow, which embraces the poetic/spiritual and the intellectual.
+This residency is not about privileging the intellectual but giving it its place and recognizing that, whether we like it or not, we live in a complicated and complex world.
+Even a cultural movement towards simplicity would mean understanding intricate systems enough to simplify them.

 ### Where

 The [Life Itself Praxis Hub](vault/hubs/bergerac) in Bergerc France.